Techno-Hwizrdry/get_assignment/README.md

 If you wish to extract the code distro to a directory that is not in the same directory as the script, destination can also be supplied at the command line like so:

 `./get_assignment 5 /home/your_username/desired/directory`

+If a destination directory is not supplied, then this script will extract the assignment distro it's current directory.